-Admissions by the patent owner as to matters affecting patentability may be utilized in a reexamination proceeding, see 37 CFR 1.106(c).
+Admissions by the patent owner in the record as to matters affecting patentability may be utilized in a reexamination Proceeding, see 37 CFR 1.106(c).

-The rules, 37 CFR 1.106(c), provide that admissions by the patent owners as to matters affecting patentability may be utilized in a reexamination proceeding.
+The rules, 37 CFR 1.106(c) provides that admissions by the patent owners as to matters affecting patentability may be utilized in a reexamination proceeding.
 The Supreme Court when discussing 35 U.S.C.
 103 in Graham v.
-John Deere Co., 148 USPQ 459 (1966) stated, inter alia, "the scope and content of the prior art are to be determined".
+John Deere Co.>, 383 U.S. 1, < 148 USPQ 459 (1966) stated, interalia, "the scope and content of the prior art are to be determined".
 Accordingly, a proper evaluation of the scope and content of the prior art in determining obviousness would require a utilization of any "admission" by the patent owner whether such admission results from a patent or printed publication or from some other source.
-Such admission may be used in determining whether a patent or printed publication raises a "substantial new question of patentability" in the determination under 37 CFR 1.515.
 An admission as to what is in the prior art is simply that, an admission, and requires no independent proof.
+It is an acknowledged, declared, conceded or recognized fact or truth, Ex parte McGaughey, 6 USPQ2d 1334, 1337 (>Bd.
+Pat.
+App. & Int.< 1988).
 While the scope and content of the admission may sometimes have to be determined, this can be done from the record and from the paper file in the same manner as with patents and printed publications.
-To ignore an admission by the patent owner, from any source, and not use the admission as prior art in conjunction with patents and printed publications in reexamination would make it impossible for the examiner to properly determine the scope and content of the prior art as required by Graham, supra.
+To ignore an admission by the patent owner, from any source, and not use the admission as part of the prior art in conjunction with patents and printed publications in reexamination would make it impossible for the examiner to properly determine the scope and content of the prior art as required by Graham, supra.

-The Board of Appeals upheld the use of an admission in a reexamination proceeding in Ex parte Seiko Koko Kabushiki Kaisha, 225 USPQ 1260 (1984) and in Ex parte Kimbell, 226 USPQ 688 (1985).
-In Seiko, the Board relied on In re Nomiya, 184 USPQ 607 (CCPA 1975) holding an admission of prior art in the specification of the patent undergoing reexamination is considered prior art which may be considered for any purpose, including use as evidence of obviousness under 35 U.S.C.
+The Board of Appeals upheld the use of an admission in a reexamination proceeding in Ex parte Seiko Koko Kabushiki Kaisha, 225 USPQ 1260 (1984), Ex parte Kimbell, 226 USPQ 688 (1985) and in Ex parte McGaughey, 6 USPQ2d 1334 (>Bd.
+Pat.
+App. & Int.< 1988).
+In Seiko, the Board relied on In re Nomiya, 184 USPQ 607 (CCPA 1975) holding an admission of prior art in the specification of the parent undergoing reexamination is considered prior art which may be considered for any purpose, including use as evidence of obviousness under 35 U.S.C.
 103. In Kimbell the Board referred to the patent specification and noted the admission by appellant that an explosion-proof housing was well known at the time of the invention.